esha-sidhu/FutureMakers2022/README.md

 Reflection of Day 8:
 The main area of focus today was the components of a convolutional neural network, including the four features and some of the operations.
 Tomorrow, we will cover th second part of the lecture, which covers digit classification.

+Reflection of Day 9:
+Today we covered loss functions- types of loss functions, and cases for common loss functions for regression and classifications.
+We also discussed model optimization and gradient descent.